 Particularly I enjoy supporting the Department of Defense, National Science Foundation, and the Department of Homeland Security.
 I take great pride in supporting facilities that promote scientific research, national security, and public health.
 The continued healthy presence of entities such as these make it possible for us to live in a safer and continuously advancing technological world.

-McMurdo Station (Antarctica) Information Technology Primary Operations Facility is my most recent remote site, in support of the National Science Foundation.
-It includes the expansion of an existing building to include a well-protected, secure, data center that serves several branches of the science and international security community.
+McMurdo Station (Antarctica) Information Technology Primary Operations Facility is my most recent remote site project in support of the National Science Foundation.
+It included the expansion of an existing building to include a well-protected, secure, data center that serves several branches of the science and international security community.
 A second recent project included F-35 hangar facilities across Alaska.
 I thoroughly enjoy supporting our military in this way.
 I did not serve in the military, but can contribute by providing strong engineering services to the DoD.

-A project is successful to me when we have a satisfied client and happy users, and when a projects success leads to repeat business!
+A project is successful to me when we have a satisfied client and happy users and when a project’s success leads to repeat business!